-Merrell’s Strong Kids is a social and emotional learning curricula, developed under the direction of the late Kenneth W. Merrell, PhD and with his research group at the University of Oregon, the Oregon Resiliency Project (ORP).
+Merrell’s Strong Kids is a social and emotional learning curriculum, developed under the direction of the late Kenneth W. Merrell, PhD and with his research group at the University of Oregon, the Oregon Resiliency Project (ORP).
 Given the alarming rates of childhood mental health problems and subsequent poor access to services, the focus on addressing mental health problems has shifted from treating disease to primary prevention and building strength.

-The curricula is comprised of:
+Merrell’s Strong Kids is comprised of:

 - Merrell’s Strong Start PreK

 - Merrell’s Strong Kids Grades 6-8, and